Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 7.

-CHD had advised MMA of the availability of the additional tax credits.
-In this correspondence, an MMA
+after CHD had advised MMA of the availability of the additional tax credits.
+In this correspondence, an

-representative responds to the notification of the additional tax credits by stating that MMA has "capacity in
+MMA representative responds to the notification of the additional tax credits by stating that MMA has

-the LP fund [to purchase] all the additional credits for [the Property]" and MMA proposes to pay for the
+"capacity in the LP fund [to purchase] all the additional credits for [the Property]" and MMA proposes to

-credits based upon the price specified in the Partnership Agreement.
-In subsequent correspondence, MMA
+pay for the credits based upon the price specified in the Partnership Agreement.
+In subsequent

 8.

-the developer will receive a certain amount of tax credits."
-In contrast, in a "bond-financed deal," the
+that the developer will receive a certain amount of tax credits."
+In contrast, in a "bond-financed deal,"

-these tax credits," the TDHCA's rules "specifically permit a developer in a 4% bond-financed deal to apply .
+claim these tax credits," the TDHCA's rules "specifically permit a developer in a 4% bond-financed deal

-. . for an increased credit award . . . ."
-Gannon noted that "[t]here is no comparable provision with respect
+to apply . . . for an increased credit award . . . ."
+Gannon noted that "[t]here is no comparable provision

 9.